 I never did bump into Mr. Tumnus, though I did get to pick mushrooms with a few peaceful Finnish forest dwellers.

-TH: Can you tell us what were the top 3 challenges you faced in Finland?
+WW: Can you tell us what were the top 3 challenges you faced in Finland?

 Gareth: My 3 top challenges were